SarKaa/jailm8/README.md

 To get your phone out of recovery mode, type "irecovery -n"

+I am open to any additions, as this is no longer just a checkra1n bootable iso, it is now a tool for more, and I want to add even more functionality to it, so if you have any ideas or suggestions just add an issue, I really want to make a muilti-purpose tool for both amateurs and developers (I don't see why but ¯\_(ツ)_/¯)

 NOTE: etcher will not work when writing the iso

 Thanks to the checkra1n team for checkra1n